 Richie Guerin – 1962

-ONLY one player has scored over 50 points in NBA history on Valentine’s Day – much loved Knick Richie Guerin.
+Only one player has scored over 50 points in NBA history on Valentine’s Day – much loved Knick Richie Guerin.
 During a six-year stretch in the 50’s & 60’s Guerin made was a walking bucket, averaging 21.8 points for New York and making the All-Star team every year.
-His best scoring night came in 1959 when he dropped 57 on the Syracuse Nationals, but the second-highest point total from Guerin came on Valentine’s Day on 1962 when he led the Knicks to a win over their arch-rival Boston Celtics.
+His best scoring night came in 1959 when he dropped 57 on the Syracuse Nationals, but the second-highest point total from Guerin came on Valentine’s Day in 1962, when he led the Knicks to a win over their arch-rival Boston Celtics.
 Taking just six free throws in that game, Guerin shot 23-36 to finish the game with 51 points – a scoring binge that has yet to be bested on the annual day of love.

 Damian Lillard/Kevin Durant – 2018

-I kind of cheated and included this duo’s epic head-to-head as a two for one.
+I kind of cheated and included this duo’s epic head-to-head as a two-for-one.
 Entering the game as a member of the 43-14 Golden State Warriors, Kevin Durant looked like his dominant self against the Portland Trailblazers, scoring 14 points in the first quarter alone.
 The Blazers had a scoring sensation of their own leading the charge in the form of Damian Lillard, who poured in 18 points over the first frame.
 The two traded buckets for most of the game, with Durant totalling 50 points while adding seven rebounds and six assists.
 Lillard and Portland had the last laugh though, protecting home court and securing the W thanks to Dame’s 44 points and eight assists.

 Larry Bird – 1986